How to change your appearance in Crimson Desert

 Where to customize and change appearance in Crimson Desert

-Players in Crimson Desert will be allowed to change and customize their characters' appearances at camp, specifically using Barber Shops (to alter their faces) and Dyehouses, to alter clothes and armor.
+You can change your appearance in Crimson Desert at camp, specifically using a Barber Shop to alter your face and hair and Dyehouses to alter clothes and armor.

-Meanwhile, the Dyehouse lets you change the color and appearance of armor and weapons, including that of your horse's caparison and armor, and of the paint on your War Robot.
+While you can swap out your gear at Dyehouses, including for anything you've unlocked with Crimson Desert Twitch drops, you can also change the color and appearance of armor and weapons, including that of your horse's caparison and armor, and of the paint on your War Robot.

 Crimson Desert skills: Git gud